cressie176/blog/_posts/2024-04-22-sleepwalking-into-a-big-data-nightmare.md

 1. **Constraints on Engineering**: Changes to the operational data store must accommodate downstream dependencies.
 Engineers may become bogged down by these constraints, slowing down the development of new features.

 2. **Broken Integrations**: Without automated tests, changes to the operational store often break models and reports.
-The resulting chaos is compounded when consumers—often financial and commercial teams—rely on these reports to make decisions.
+The resulting chaos is compounded when consumers, often financial and commercial teams, rely on these reports to make decisions.

 3. **Corporate Fallout**: When reports fail, the fallout is rarely trivial.
 Commercial stakeholders typically wield significant organisational power.
-Engineering teams find themselves under pressure to implement ad-hoc fixes and facing new layers of process bureaucracy—introducing waste and blocking progress.
+Engineering teams find themselves under pressure to implement ad-hoc fixes and facing new layers of process bureaucracy, introducing waste and blocking progress.

 #### A Cautionary Tale: Job Adverts at Tes Global